 Social Engineering Manipulates Respect for Authority

 While some of these attacks employ demands, whereby the target is strong-armed into capitulating, an authority tack can be trickier to pull off.
 Trave Harmon, founder and CEO of Triton Technologies, says that has a lot to do with upbringing.

 “If you were taught that people in authoritative positions, even perceived ones, are to be trusted, all of a sudden an email from the admin at Microsoft that says, ‘We found a virus on your computer’ [seems credible],” he says.

 A nonexistent computer virus is nothing compared to more advanced schemes that have been and continue to be played out on a grand scale.
 Whether enacted in person, online or by phone, those plots require time and patience — time to do background research and prepare the setup; patience to build trust and lie in wait until the moment is right to strike.

-In 2014, only one year after a hack that was ultimately revealed to have swiped the personal information of three billion Yahoo users, the company got hit again — this time with a spear phishing email that duped an employee and led to the compromising of 500 million accounts.
+In 2014, only one year after a hack that was ultimately revealed to have swiped the personal information of 3 billion Yahoo users, the company got hit again — this time with a spear phishing email that duped an employee and led to the compromising of 500 million accounts.
 The U.S. Department of Justice charged Russian intelligence agents with the crime.
-This timeline of the breach shows how it all went down.

 Nickerson, though, puts little stock in the notion that human psychology is chiefly to blame when it comes to the efficacy of social engineering.
 While targets often dwell mentally in the criminally advantageous sweet spot “between fear and hope,” he also knows some “highly advanced beings” who’ve been hustled.